 Dry milk powder and egg whites add in some needed protein–if I knew more about the science of it all I would tell you all about it.
 Erin Swing will likely fill you in if you look at her post as that is her specialty.

-The toppings below are my take on a local specialty pizza shop version of what they call the GASP! – the amount of garlic they use takes your breath away but mine is more tempered.
+For my pizza post I will link you to the one I have had posted since discovering the combination of sorghum, millet and tapioca flours.
+The toppings are my take on a local specialty pizza shop version of what they call the GASP! – the amount of garlic they use takes your breath away but mine is more tempered.
 GASP also stands for Garlic, Artichoke Sun-Dried Tomato and Pesto.
 If I am pairing pizza with wine I will omit the artichoke ( because it causes a bad wine match) and will add a green pepper for the sweetness it imparts.
 Here is the pizza we made this weekend which is not the GASP.

 A good Italian Sangiovese always works with pizza.

 Follow the pizza post link above and if you prefer to use a scale here are the weights:

 55 g. dry milk powder or finely ground almonds

 6 g. guar gum (or xanthan gum)

 12 g. sugar